 “Our antenna team has been using FEKO since 2003 for antenna design, analysis, performance assessment and large structure scattering effects.
 Our experience with the software is so positive that we added FEKO to our company strategic tool list.”

 Lockheed Martin Space Systems, USA

 FEKO is widely used in the industry for the analysis and design of antennas for industries such as, radio and TV broadcasting, wireless, cellular and communication systems, remote keyless entry systems, tire pressure monitoring systems, satellite positioning and communications, radars, RFID and many others.
-FEKO’s Method of Moments (MoM) solver is widely used for antenna design but also antennas like reflector antennas, antennas for radars, and antennas with radomes, can all be very efficiently analyzed with FEKO thanks to model decomposition (where equivalent sources are generated and used) together with accelerated full-wave methods like Multi-level Fast Multipole Method (MLFMM), or asymptotic methods like Physical Optics (PO), Ray Launching Geometrical Optics (RL-GO) or Uniform Theory of Diffraction (UTD).
+FEKO’s Method of Moments (MoM) solver is used for antenna design but also antennas like reflector antennas, antennas for radars, and antennas with radomes; they can all be very efficiently analyzed with FEKO thanks to model decomposition (where equivalent sources are generated and used) together with accelerated full-wave methods like Multi-level Fast Multipole Method (MLFMM), or asymptotic methods like Physical Optics (PO), Ray Launching Geometrical Optics (RL-GO) or Uniform Theory of Diffraction (UTD).
 Antenna arrays can be also very accurately and efficiently analyzed with FEKO, thanks to features like its Domain Green’s Functions Method (DGFM) method for large and finite arrays.

 Currents at 1.5 GHz on a 2x2 microstrip patch antenna array